vulkan-go/vulkan/README.md

 And you're set.
 I must warn you that using the API properly is not an easy task at all, so beware and follow the official documentation: https://www.khronos.org/registry/vulkan/specs/1.0/html/vkspec.html

 In order to simplify development, I created a high-level framework that manages Vulkan platform state and initialization.
-It is called [asche](https://github.com/vulkan-go/asche) because when you throw goper into volcano you get a pile of ash.
+It is called [asche](https://github.com/vulkan-go/asche) because when you throw a gopher into volcano you get a pile of ash.
 Currently it's used in [VulkanCube](https://github.com/vulkan-go/demos/blob/master/vulkancube/vulkancube_android/main.go) demo app.

 ## Validation Layers